arnemorken/anypaginator/README.md

 * Image pagination:  https://jsfiddle.net/arnemorken/fm2hpgc0/3/

 Both pages and items can be added to the paginator.
 In the latter case, page buttons will be added automatically as needed.
-The recommended method is to simply set the "numItems" property.
+The recommended method is to simply set the "numItems" option.
 Pages and/or items may be added dynamically at any time.

 # Download